Receive Real-Time Video: Websockets

 Receive video frames

-These events have the following shape:
+These events have the following shapes:

 {